cherrot/vimrc/README.md

 5. Restart your vim and **welcome to the new world!**

+### Notes

-(ArchLinux) If you get an error about `libtinfo`, you may need to install `ncurses5-compat-libs` via the AUR.
+- (ArchLinux) If you get an error about `libtinfo`, you may need to install `ncurses5-compat-libs` via the AUR.
+- If you want a python PEP8 lint, you need `flake8` installed via `pip` systemwide or under your virtualenv only.

 ## Typical workflow